Char-Broil Grill2Go X200 Review

 It was pretty much only in windy conditions, with the grill at its lowest setting, that we could cook a thick chicken breast "low and slow."
 You need the wind to strip away some excess heat.
 At high setting, with the lid closed, we could still sear a steak quite readily in our fan test.

-This is an excellent value.
+This is a fair value.
 It is average in size and portability and well below average in cost.
 If your cooking preferences lean towards hot and fast, as with red meat and simpler grillables, the cooking performance of the Char-Broil is at the top of the charts.
 Our main issue with it is in cooking low and slow, whether that is poultry, ribs, or certain delicate vegetables.
 The Char-Broil is a robust choice and is suited to high and fast cooking.

-The Char-Broil Grill2Go x200 sets the value and performance bar high.
+The Char-Broil Grill2Go x200 doesn't have any major disappointments.
 The construction is robust, the portability is simple and reliable, and the high-heat cooking is top-notch.
-There are drawbacks, but the price is not one of them.
 This is an affordable product that excels in certain situations and can be pressed into service in the remainder of your grilling.